Logiqx/scw-comp/docs/README.md

 ### FAQ

-#### How do I get the permalink?
+#### How do I get the video / permalink?

-- On a computer you just click on the time of the post and it opens it via the permalink.
+- On a computer you just click on the video and it opens via the video link.
 - On an Android phone / tablet you simply click on "..." and use the "copy link" option.
 - On an iPhone / iPad you have to save the post.
 You then have access to "copy link" via the saved post.